kevin-chalmers/set08103/lectures/lecture04/README.md

 - It was pushing DOS and an early version of Windows.
 - It was pushing OS/2 for IBM-based machines.
 - It had a version of UNIX.
-- There were new versions of Word and Excel, considered inferior on DOS and Windows that WordPerfect and Lotus.
+- There were new versions of Word and Excel, considered inferior on DOS and Windows than WordPerfect and Lotus.

 But Microsoft succeeded because it had options.
 No platform was dominant in 1988, so:

 - The hope was Windows would win.
 - DOS and/or OS/2 could be utilised if they won.
 - If UNIX won, Microsoft had an option.
-- If Apple won, Word and Excel were better options on their hardware.
+- If Apple won, Word and Excel were better options than WordPerfect and Lotus on their hardware.

 The options were there, and Microsoft won.
 The 1990s and 2000s were dominated by Microsoft OS and applications.
 Bill Gates became the richest man in the world.